juljetta/fileupload/readme.md

 # Step three

 Update the user model so the user has a relation to the picture.
+This will be a one-to-many relation.

 # Step four

 Now the database structure is set up you can start defining the appropriate routes.

 1. There should be a route to post a new photo to.
 This route should store the photo in the public directory.
 Inject a new document in de picture collection and update the user.
-2. There should be a route where everyone can see all pictures/
+2. There should be a route where everyone can see all photo's.
 3. There should be a route where a user see his/her own photo's.

 # Step five (optional)

-Make a route where users can see other user's pictures and profile.
+Make a route where users can see other user's profile and pictures.